nabeelarif/minimal-mistakes/about/index.md

 tags:
   - about
   - Muhammad Nabeel Arif
-  - nabeelarif]
+  - nabeelarif
 modified: 2016-03-14T20:53:07.573882-04:00
 ---

-I have around 5 years of professional experience in iOS, Android and their communication with the server side.
+I have around 6 years of professional experience in iOS, Android and their communication with the server side.
 I develop professional applications some of them are available on AppStore and Google Play Store.

 During my education I have performed my best.
 In BSCS I received the Gold Medal from Prime-minister of Pakistan 'Syed Yousaf Raza Gilani'.